levin-fankhauser/modul-347/README.md

   >
 </a>

 To start the project via Docker DevContainer press the button above.
 The project will install itself with its dependencies.
-To Start the App press
+To Start the App with debugging press ``F5`` or go to the ``Run`` Menu in the navigation bar and press ``Start debugging``.

+## Database
+The database we use is a MongoDB Database.
+It runs on port 27017.

+### Database Tools
+We have two tools to work with the mongoDB database:
+MongoDB Express: